-Federal agents depart Seattle after pressure from local and Washington state officials
+Federal agents leave Seattle after pressure from local and Washington state officials

 The tactical team of Customs and Border Protection (CBP) agents had flown to the Seattle area last week to beef up security at federal buildings amid recent protests.

-But after objections by officials including Inslee, Seattle Mayor Jenny Durkan and King County Executive Dow Constantine — who said a federal show of force could fan clashes similar to those occurring nightly in Portland — the forces departed the Seattle area.
+But after objections by officials, including Inslee, Seattle Mayor Jenny Durkan and King County Executive Dow Constantine — who said a federal show of force could fan clashes similar to those occurring nightly in Portland — the forces departed the Seattle area.

 Durkan’s office received notice of the withdrawal in an email Tuesday from John Hill, a Department of Homeland Security (DHS) assistant secretary.